Aquatic Invasive Species

 The natural resource staff is interested in learning more about the locations of goldfish and carp.
 If you see any of these species in City ponds or lakes, please report the sighting to the City’s Water Resource Specialist at (952) 953-2462 or Samantha.email@example.com.

 The City removed 20 invasive goldfish from our local lakes in order to age the fish to better understand the population and growth habits.
 The City received an Aquatic Invasive Species grant through Dakota County Environmental Services to mount two fish as learning tools for education and outreach opportunities.
-Other local government units can borrow the fish for educational events.
+Other entities or local government units can borrow the fish for educational events.
+Contact 952-953-2462 for more information on borrowing one of the mounts.

 Dakota County Environmental Series provides grant dollars for local governments, lake associations, and County departments for stopping the spread of AIS.
 The City has been successful in obtaining grants for controlling AIS for the past several years.